Frequently Asked Questions

 Do you recommend Heartworm preventative all year round?

-Yes, and we carry Trifexis for dogs.
-Trifexis is a monthly chewable pill that prevents heartworm disease, kills fleas, and treats and controls intestinal parasites.
+Yes, and we carry Heartgard and Trifexis for dogs.
+These are a monthly chewable pill that prevents heartworm disease, kills fleas, and treats and controls intestinal parasites.
+We also have Proheart 6 that is an injectable that prevents heartworm disease and treats and controls intestinal parasites for 6 months.

 When do I get my puppies dewclaws removed and tail docked?